-The Complainant contends that (i) the disputed domain names are confusingly similar to the Complainant's trademarks; (ii) the Respondent has no rights or legitimate interests in the disputed domain names; and (iii) the Respondent registered and is using the disputed domain names in bad faith.
+The Complainant contends that (i) the disputed domain names are highly similar to the Complainant's trademarks; (ii) the Respondent has no rights or legitimate interests in the disputed domain names; and (iii) the Respondent registered and is using the disputed domain names in bad faith.
 The Complainant requests the transfer of the disputed domain names.

-(i) The Complainant claims that the disputed domain names are confusingly similar to its earlier well-known trademarks, since the disputed domain names reproduce its CARREFOUR trademarks together with the letter "b" and the word "panel", respectively.
+(i) The Complainant claims that the disputed domain names are confusingly similar to its earlier trademarks, since the disputed domain names reproduce its BFORBANK trademarks together with the added letters "ww" and "com" and for one of the disputed domain name the deletion of the letter "k".
 For the Complainant, it is well established that, where the relevant trademark is recognizable within the disputed domain name, the addition of descriptive, geographical, pejorative, meaningless, or other terms does not prevent a finding of confusing similarity.
-For the Complainant the dominant feature of the disputed domain names is the Complainant's mark CARREFOUR, the adjunction of the term "panel" or the letter "b" are insufficient to avoid confusing similarity between the disputed domain names and the Complainant's trademark.
+For the Complainant the dominant feature of the disputed domain names is the Complainant's mark BFORBANK, the adjunction the letters "ww" and "com" or suppression of the letter "k" are insufficient to avoid confusing similarity between the disputed domain names and the Complainant's trademark.

-- (ii) The Complainant states that the Respondent has no rights or legitimate interests in respect of the disputed domain names: The Respondent has acquired no trademark in the terms CARREFOUR or CARREFOURB, the Complainant has not licensed or otherwise permitted the Respondent to use its trademark CARREFOUR.
+- (ii) The Complainant states that the Respondent has no rights or legitimate interests in respect of the disputed domain names: the Complainant has not licensed or otherwise permitted the Respondent to use its trademark BFORBANK.
 The Respondent is not commonly known by the disputed domain names.
-In addition, the Respondent has made no use or preparation of use of the disputed domain names in relation to a bona fide offering of goods or services. - (iii) Due to the strong reputation and well-known character of the trademark CARREFOUR, the Complainant considers that the Respondent could not have ignored the existence of the Complainant's trademark at the time the disputed domain names were registered.
-Moreover, for the Complainant, it cannot be considered a coincidence the fact that the disputed domain name carrefour.com> is also confusingly similar to Complainant's <carrefourpanel.eu> domain name.
-In addition, the Complainant alleges that is very likely that the Respondent chose the disputed domain names because of their similarity or identity with a trademark in which the Complainant has rights and legitimate interests.
-The Complainant thus states that the Respondent acquired and is using the disputed domain names to attract Internet users by creating a likelihood of confusion with the Complainant's earlier marks.
-The Complainant also claims that the Respondent's use of the disputed domain names is made in bad faith, as the disputed domain names are not actively used.
+In addition, the Respondent has made no use or preparation of use of the disputed domain names in relation to a bona fide offering of goods or services. - (iii) Due to the strong reputation and the distinctiveness of the trademark BFORBANK, the Complainant considers that the Respondent could not have ignored the existence of the Complainant's trademark at the time the disputed domain names were registered.
+The Complainant also claims that the Respondent's use of the disputed domain names is made in bad faith, as the disputed domain names are not actively used and that it is not possible to conceive of any plausible actual or contemplated active use of the domain names by the Respondent that would not be illegitimate, such as by being a passing off, an infringement of consumer protection legislation, or an infringement of the Complainant's rights under trademark law.
+The Complainant finally claims that the Respondent's use of the disputed domain names is made in bad faith, as the disputed domain names are not actively used.